Federal Employees’ Group Life Insurance Program

 Option C—(Family Optional Insurance)

-Federal employees insured for the Basic insurance coverage may elect family optional insurance to cover eligible family members (the employee’s spouse and unmarried dependent children under age 22).
-An eligible spouse includes a “legally married” same-sex spouse, meaning one married in a jurisdiction (including in a foreign country) that recognizes such marriages, regardless of current place of residence; children of legally married same-sex couples are treated the same as children of married opposite-sex couples.
+Federal employees insured under Basic coverage may elect “family optional insurance” to cover eligible family members (the employee’s spouse and unmarried dependent children under age 22).
 Eligibility does not apply to domestic partnerships, civil unions or other arrangements not formally recognized as a marriage; eligibility for a common law spouse depends on the laws of the state of residence.

-As long as at least one year has passed since the effective date of your last waiver of life insurance coverage, you may provide satisfactory medical information at your own expense using the Request for Insurance (SF 2822).
-The SF 2822 is available only at www.opm.gov/forms.
+Proof of Insurability—As long as at least one year has passed since the effective date of your last waiver of life insurance coverage, you may enroll in Basic, may further enroll in Option A and/or B, or increase existing coverage under Option B by providing satisfactory medical information at your own expense using the Request for Insurance (SF 2822), available only at www.opm.gov/forms.
 You and your agency must complete part of the form.
 Then you take the form to your physician or other medical professional.
 He or she will examine you, complete the rest of the form, and send the form to the Office of Federal Employees’ Group Life Insurance (OFEGLI).
-If OFEGLI approves your request, Basic, Option A and Option B elections will be effective immediately, so long as certain conditions are met, such as being in pay status.
-You cannot elect Option C or increase Option C multiples by providing medical information.
+If OFEGLI approves your request, your elections will be effective immediately, so long as certain conditions are met, such as being in pay status.
+You cannot elect or increase Option C multiples by providing medical information.

-Within 60 days of experiencing a qualifying life event, you may elect Basic insurance and any optional insurance, including up to the maximum number of multiples available under Option B and Option C. A qualifying life event means marriage (including a same-sex marriage in a jurisdiction that recognizes such marriages), divorce (including a divorce of a legally married same-sex spouse), the death of your spouse, or the birth or adoption of a child.
+Qualifying Life Event—Within 60 days of experiencing a qualifying life event, you may elect Basic insurance and any optional insurance, including up to the maximum number of multiples available under Option B and Option C. A qualifying life event means marriage, divorce, the death of your spouse, or the birth or adoption of a child.
 You must complete a Life Insurance Election Form (SF 2817), available at www.opm.gov/forms, and submit it to your human resources office.

 Rules at 5 CFR 870 allow for making a qualifying life event election up to six months after the event if the employing agency determines that the employee was unable to make a timely election for reasons beyond his or her control.